-Country If you use a digital contact tracing app, is there a different regime for the proximity alerts if you are a health professional?
+Country If you use a digital contact tracing app, is there a different regime for the proximity

+alerts if you are a health professional?

 Albania 0

-Austria 0
+Austria No

 Belgium 0

 Bulgaria N/A

 Croatia 0

 Cyprus 0

 Czech Republic 0

 Denmark No

 Estonia No, there is not.

 Finland The app "Koronavilkku" is the same for all who use it (i.e. approximately 2 meters, 15 minutes).
 2,5 million Finns have downloaded the app out of a population of 5,5 million.

 France There are no differences.

-Georgia No.
+Georgia There are no differences.

-Germany The German digital contact tracing app makes no distinction between the general population and health professionals regarding the proximity alerts regime. g
+Germany The German digital contact tracing app makes no distinction between the general population and health professionals regarding the proximity alerts regime.

 Greece There is no digital contact tracing app.

 Hungary No, there is not.

 Iceland No, there is not.

-Ireland No, there is not. ٦
+Ireland No, there is not.

 Israel 0

 Italy 0

-Kosovo No, there is not. ٦
+Kosovo No, there is not.

 Latvia No, there is not.

 Lithuania We don't use a digital contact tracing app.

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands No.

-North Macedonia 0
+North Macedonia We don't use any digital contact tracing app.

 Norway No digital contact tracing app is currently used nationally.

 Poland 0

 Portugal 0

 Romania There is no established digital tracking system in Romania.

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden In Sweden we do not have a contact tracing app.

 Switzerland No, there is not.

-Turkey 0
+Turkey It's available only for vaccination.

 UK 0

 Ukraine 0

 Country Shortages of medicines (e.g. Propophol)?

 Albania 0

-Austria 0
+Austria No

 Belgium 0

 Bulgaria No shortages

 Croatia 0

 Cyprus 0

 Czech Republic Currently not.

 Denmark Shortages of different kind of medicines occur regularly.

 Estonia No, there are no shortages.

 Finland No shortages have been reported.

 France There is currently no communication about the risk of drug shortage.

-Georgia Yes.
+Georgia All medicines are available as required by guidelines.

-Germany In spring, there were concerns about potential shortages of propophol, adrenalin and vaccines against pneumococci.
-317 supply shortages were reported so far.
+Germany In spring 2020, there were concerns about potential shortages of propophol, adrenalin and vaccines against pneumococci.
+However, there are no shortages reported now.

 Greece No, there are no shortages.

 Hungary No, there are no shortages.

 Iceland No, there is not.

 Ireland This year has seen an increase in demand and uptake for the seasonal flu vaccine.
 1.35 million doses were made available for those in HSE-defined at-risk groups including healthcare workers.
 It is expected that all doses will be administered.
 This figure is an increase from last year, with just under 1 million (950,000) doses administered last winter.

 Israel 0

 Italy 0

 Kosovo No, there is not.

 Latvia No, there is not.

-1

 Lithuania Currently not.

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands At the moment no shortage.

-North Macedonia 0
+North Macedonia There were no shortages of registered medications in hospitals.
+However, in pharmacies there were shortages of some prescription medications, for example there are often shortages of Clexane and Fraxiparine.

 Norway A list of medicines published by the Norwegian Medicines Agency shows that there is a shortage of medicines, for example cisatracurium and paracetamol, but alternatives are available.
 More information can be found here: https://legemiddelverket.no/legemiddelmangel/nyheter-om-legemiddelmangel-og-avregistreringe

 Poland 0

 Portugal 0

 Romania With a few exceptions related to temporary procurement difficulties, there are still no medicines shortages.

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden In July, the Medcial Product Agency decleared that there are no longer any shortage of propophol.

 Switzerland Yes, they have been documented.

-Turkey 0
+Turkey The Ministry of Health has not shared any data on this issue.

 UK 0

 Ukraine 0